What Kind of Potty Trainers Do You Have?

 While this isn't necessarily a personality "type," it is a fairly common potty training problem.
-If toddlers have a difficult bowel movement or feel pain during urination, they can equate using the toilet to these experiences.
+If toddlers have a difficult bowel movement or feel pain during urination, they sometimes equate using the toilet to these experiences.
 This can leave them unwilling or afraid to use the toilet.
 Holding in stool increases the risk of constipation which, in turn, increases the discomfort your toddler feels when he tries to go poo.

 It’s important to make sure that your toddler drinks enough fluids during the day and eats food that promotes healthy digestive activity.

 How to help your child potty train if this is happening?

 - First, make sure there isn’t a medical issue that needs to be addressed.
 Bring your child’s primary care provider into the discussion to learn more.